 - room should contain at least 1 window for ventilation & temp control

-- windows should be covered with heavy screen to keep rodents out (rats can chew through normal screens!)
+- windows should be covered with heavy screen to keep rodents out!

 - a dense covering for window to keep out light